stclib/STC/README.md

 The goal of this project was to finally create a **Standard Container Library for the C language**.
 I believe that many/most earlier attempts at this has failed because they did not meet one, or several of the following requirements:
 - Easy to use, intuitive naming and consistency across the library.
 - Type safe.
-Minimized usage of casting and void* pointers.
+Minimal usage of casting and void* pointers.
 - Highly efficient.
 Both in speed and memory usage.
-- Customizable without loosing efficiency.
+- Customizable without losing efficiency.
 E.g. inline replacable compare, hash, allocation functions per container type instantiation.
-- Relative small code base size and easy to install, deploy and maintain.
+- Small code base size and easy to install, deploy and maintain.
-- Avoid bloat.
+- Avoids bloat.
 Should not try to cover all thinkable functions, but limit itself to the most useful and commonly used.

 That said, this library is far from complete or free of possible bugs, but I believe it is a good foundation.